ccyip/docker-taype/README.md

   POPL22](https://doi.org/10.1145/3498713)
 - The mechanization includes `fold` and `unfold` operations for recursive ADTs, instead of the ML-style ADTs in the paper.
-The equivalence between these two styles is well-known (cf. Chapter 20 of 'Types and Programming Languages').
+The equivalence between these two styles is well-known (cf. Chapter 20 of "Types and Programming Languages").
 - The mechanization has a negative elimination form for product types (i.e. projection) instead of positive elimination forms (i.e. case analysis).
 These two styles are well-known to be equivalent in nonlinear type systems.